dfrappart/tfstatemanip/Terraformconfig/01_Import/readme.md

 ```

-We could guess the path for the resource in the terraform config, but to be sure, let's use the infamous terraform state commands:
+We could guess the path for the resource in the terraform config, but to be sure, let's use the infamous terraform state command:

 ```powershell